level23/druid-client/README.md

 For example, when you want to calculate the area of a circle based on the radius, you can use a formula like below:

-Find the circle area based on the formula radius x radius x pi.
+Find the circle area based on the formula `(radius x radius x pi)`.

 ```php
 $builder